m9nhattan/m9nhattan/README.md

 # 👋 Hi, I’m Jacques

 👀 I'm the solo founder of [Faraday HQ](faradayhq.com).
 Faraday operates in the digital privacy space.
-Our core product is [exo](https://exo.faradayhq.com), wherein I work with high-risk individuals to help them get on top of their digital presence and mitigate risks surrounding personal information exposure.
+Our core offering is [exo](https://exo.faradayhq.com), wherein I work with high-risk individuals to help them get on top of their digital presence and mitigate risks surrounding personal information exposure.

 🕵️ I Have a particular interest in software & product development, design, infosec, cryptography, and digital privacy.